-- Maintenance/safeguarding/increase of natural landscape area (including forest) in km2 and in % for increase - Maintenance/safeguarding/increase of natural landscape area in urban areas in km2 and in % for increase - Increase of area under certified land management30 in km2 or m2 and in % (in bufferzones of protected areas)31 - Absolute number of indigenous species, flora or fauna (trees, shrubs and grasses...) restored through the project - Annual GHG emissions reduced in tCO2-e p.a.
+- Maintenance/safeguarding/increase of natural landscape area (including forest) in km2 and in % for increase - Maintenance/safeguarding/increase of natural landscape area in urban areas in km2 and in % for increase - Increase of area under certified land management in km or m and in % (in bufferzones of protected areas) - Absolute number of indigenous species, flora or fauna (trees, shrubs and grasses, etc.) restored through the project - Annual GHG emissions reduced in tCO2-e p.a.